 Fats have been a prime suspect for some time now, in the development of the chronic disease epidemic.
 However, research has now shown otherwise.
 Fats are now classified as good fats and bad fats.

-Bad fats which include margarine, vegetable shortenings, partially hydrogenated vegetable oils, cause increase in small LDL particles, which promote atherogenesis.
+Bad fats, which include margarine, vegetable shortenings, partially hydrogenated vegetable oils, cause an increase in small LDL particles, which promote atherogenesis.

 Fats are a highly condensed source of energy and therefore have to be consumed in moderation.
-The serving sizes are much smaller than that for other nutrients on the DASH recommendations.
+The serving sizes are much smaller than those for other nutrients on the DASH recommendations.

 DASH recommends more servings of plant proteins like legumes, soy products, nuts, and seeds.